Unitywater has a Site Management Plan in place to guide and inform maintenance and care of the land at Yandina Creek.

 - We must protect this land, as we do with all other Unitywater sites.
-We have established arrangements for routine land management tasks, including maintenance of fire breaks and access trails, periodic weeding and the clean-up of any litter.
+We have established arrangements for routine land management tasks, including maintenance of fire breaks and access trails, periodic weeding, mosquito treatment, feral animal management and the clean-up of any litter.

 - Unitywater routinely inspects the site to monitor the re-establishment of the wetland environment, including the vegetation, local waterways and soils.
 We now have monitoring programs established with:

 - Birdlife Southern Queensland (quarterly surveys on birdlife)

 - University of Sunshine Coast (fish habitat study)